-FRN approaches are being adopted by a broader range of hub partners
+FRN approaches are adopted by a broader range of hub partners.

-Science, practice, and movement partners communicate with one another more effectively and join together to work towards common goals
+Science, practice, and movement partners communicate with one another more effectively and join together to work toward common goals.

-Involvement in hub activities contribute to enhanced effectiveness of its members’ AE efforts
+Involvement in hub activities contributes to enhanced effectiveness of its members’ AE efforts.

-Hub leadership becomes regionalized to local partners who have the skills and motivation to provide effective leadership
+Hub leadership becomes regionalized to local partners that have the skills and motivation to provide effective leadership.

 Food and Agriculture Organization of the United Nations (FAO) released the Agroecology Knowledge Hub (AKH) in November 2016.
 “Agroecology is based on applying ecological concepts and principles to optimize interactions between plants, animals, humans and the environment while taking into consideration the social aspects that need to be addressed for a sustainable and fair food […]